DMC is no longer accepting referrals for the Los Angeles area.

 Wayfinder Family Services: Wayfinder Family Services

 The purpose of the Aging with Vision Loss (AVL) program is to assist older persons, who are legally or totally blind to maintain or regain the highest degree of independence possible.
-Paul Brennan is the AVL Independent Living Services (ILS) Instructor for the north/central portion of Orange County; Jeanne Bray is the Independent Living Services Instructor for the southern region of the county; and Michelle Ramos covers the extreme eastern area of Los Angeles County.
-The AVL staff believes that being a part of the transformation that takes place when a consumer is able to tell time, access household appliances and travel to appointments independently is, in a word, miraculous.
+The AVL Team of staff believes that being a part of the transformation that takes place when a consumer is able to tell time, access household appliances and travel to appointments independently is, in a word, miraculous.

 Program Eligibility

-Individuals, who are fifty-five years of age or older, have a significant vision loss, and reside in either Orange County or Los Angeles County, are eligible to receive services through the Aging with Vision Loss program.
+Individuals, who are fifty-five years of age or older, have a significant vision loss, and reside in Orange County are eligible to receive services through the Aging with Vision Loss program.

 Referral Process